switcherapi/switcher-api/readme.md

 ```

 # Testing using JEST
-Different suites were created to test them separately if you want.
+Different suites were created to test them separately.

 - Example: test only Admin routers:
 ```
 npm run test-admin
 ```

-# Testing using hands-on
+# Hands-on testing
-Assuming you are running it...
+Find attached into this repository some request samples (./requests).
+You just need to import to your Postman

 {{url}} = endpoint from where you are running the API.